This article covers:

 The Filter Add or Filter Edit page will open in a separate window.

 The steps to set up a new filter are as follows:

 1. Specify a filter name.
 The filter name should be descriptive enough to indicate the purpose of the filter.

-2. Click on the Add Filter Items icon (green plus).
-The Filter Items section will open at the bottom of the window.
+2. Click on the Add Filter Items icon (plus icon).
+The Filter Item section will open at the bottom of the window.

 3. Specify the filter item.
 Filter items are made up of three parts: a field, an operator and a value.
 It is the combination of these three parts that will determine which items will be shown and which will be filtered out.
-For example, if you only want to show projects in the small projects category, your field will be Project Category, the operator is Equals and the value is Small.
-This will result in all projects in categories other than small to be filtered out and only small projects will be shown.
+For example, if you only want to show projects in the project office department, your field will be Department, the operator is Equals and the value is Project Office.
+This will result in all projects in departments other than the project office to be filtered out and only project office projects will be shown.
 See the next section in this article for detailed information on filter item options.